• Home

 • no tolerance for open-minded and honest discussions

-• dissenters are ostracized
+• blind devotion expected; dissenters are ostracized

 • weight loss challenges and boot camps are promoted

-• publicly sharing before/after pics are normalized
+• publicly sharing before/after pics is normalized

-• celebrity-like worship of weight loss stories
+• celebrity-like worship of weight loss transformations

-• life revolves around food, food talk
+• participants’ lives revolve around food, food talk, weight talk

 Eating Disorders: A Guide to Medical Care and Complications by Philip Mehler, MD, FAED, CEDS and Arnold Andersen, MD, FAED, DLFAPA